smolgroot/onchain-wedding/README.md

 1 - A Go CLI tool, you can use to customize your custom wedding smart contract. - It uses Geth an Abigen (a Go-Ethereum tool) to automatically realize Go bindings with the Solidity smart contract.
 [CLI README](./cli/README.md)

 2 - A React Dapp, using ethers to interact with our contract.
-We are using the Ethereum Attestation Service AES (EAS) which is the perfect framework for our use case.
-AES is a public good for creating, verifying, and revoking on/off-chain attestations, so we choose it to create Wedding attestation.
+We are using the Ethereum Attestation Service EAS (EAS) which is the perfect framework for our use case.
+EAS is a public good for creating, verifying, and revoking on/off-chain attestations, so we choose it to create Wedding attestation.
 [DAPP README](./frontend/README.md)